-- A. The provisions of this Protective Order and Discovery Order apply to this docket. - B. The parties have 15 days from the date this Order was electronically served to petition the Commission for reconsideration.7 - C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+- A. The provisions of the Protective and Discovery Orders shall govern handling of confidential information and the treatment of discovery procedures in this docket. - B. Electronic service shall be utilized for serving pleadings/motions and orders. - C. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
+77-542. - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.